vcsjones/vcsjones.dev/_posts/2018-06-23-authenticated-encryption.md

 The crucial thing about this is that the "decrypt" process never returns the decrypted data, it either raises an exception or returns "Data processed".
-Yet we were still able to determine the last block.
+Yet we were still able to determine the contents.
 This doesn't seem like much initially, however consider the example of an encrypted web cookie.

 A visitor visits a website, and the server gives the browser an encrypted cookie